celinafg/p4io/_projects/testingKloa.md

 link: /alink
 ---

-KLOA's focus as a B2B startup is to ::make search easier by saving users typing effort::**::.::** Their new search experience is composed of a novel keyboard layout and contextual prediction.
+KLOA's focus as a B2B startup is to ==make search easier by saving users typing effort.== Their new search experience is composed of a novel keyboard layout and contextual prediction.

 > #### Why change the keyboard layout?